The Gadolinium-Free MRI Contrast Agent

 - We all know someone who has had a contrast-enhanced MRI

 - Over 30 million contrast-enhanced (CE) MRI scans are done worldwide each year.

-CE-MRI scans provide vital medical insight informing diagnosis and management of cancer, stroke, multiple sclerosis, cardiovascular disease, genetic disorders, and many other conditions.
+CE-MRI scans provide vital medical insight informing diagnosis and management of cancer, stroke, multiple sclerosis, myeloma, cardiovascular disease, Crohn's disease and IBD, various genetic disorders, and many other conditions.

-- Current MRI contrast agents all deposit gadolinium in all patients
+- Current MRI contrast agents all deposit the heavy metal gadolinium in all patients

 - All currently approved MRI contrast agents contain the heavy metal gadolinium, which is not naturally found in biology and is toxic in its ionic form.
 All gadolinium based contrast agents (GBCAs) cause cumulative deposition of gadolinium in the brain, bone, and other organs of all patients.
 GBCAs also trigger devastating nephrogenic systemic fibrosis in renally impaired patients.
-Patients at greatest risk include renally impaired patients, pediatric patients, and patients who require repeat CE-MRIs. e.g. BRCA surveillance, multiple sclerosis, cancer, chronic conditions.
+Patients at greatest risk include people with renal impairment, pediatric patients, and patients who require repeat CE-MRIs. e.g. BRCA surveillance, multiple sclerosis, cancer, chronic conditions.

 - Responding to safety concerns, the FDA applied a boxed warning and instituted label changes for all GBCAs.
 The European Medicines Agency suspended marketing authorizations for the least stable GBCAs and restricted use of other GBCAs.
 Japan, Korea, Canada, the United Kingdom, and other countries implemented similar restrictions on GBCAs.

 - CE-MRI provides insights not available using other imaging methods.
 However, all approved MRI contrast agents are based on gadolinium and face safety concerns.
 Physicians and patients must make difficult decisions: balancing the need for vital medical imaging with the risks posed by gadolinium.